CorneliusHuber/zfscripts/README.md

 #### Configuration
 The algorithms which are benchmarked are listed in the file `config/algorithms`.
 For the ease of writing this script, every new algorithm needs to be a new word.
 It does not need to be on a new line, it makes things easier on the eyes however.
-You can select ONE path to a folder, relative to your home directory in the file `config/copy_folder`, as already done in this git repo.
+You can select ONE path to a folder, relative to your home directory in the file `config/copy_folder`, you will need to do this yourself.
 I personally just symlink the folder I want to copy into the location specified in this file.

 #### Usage